Share this article

 Grooming a Boxer dog

-And while grooming is the perfect chance to neaten up your pup, you can also take the time to check for any rashes, red patches or sore areas.
-Make sure their ears aren’t smelly or filled with heaps of wax.
-If you’ve got any concerns after your at-home once over, head to the vets.
-Not sure what you’re looking for?
-Scroll up for a brief overview of the sorts of conditions Boxer dogs are sometimes prone to.
+We’d also advise taking the time to check for any rashes, red patches or sore areas - if you spot any, make an appointment with your vet.
+It’s also a great chance to make sure their ears aren’t smelly or filled with wax.
+And if you’ve got any concerns after your at-home once over, head to the vets.

 Boxer dog name ideas